dret/lectures/www-2018/README.md

 # Surfing the API Web: Web Concepts

-## March 16, 2018

-Slides for the presentation at the  in Lyon, France, April 25, 2018.
+Slides for the presentation at the WWW2018 Web Conference in Lyon, France, April 26, 2018.

 ## License